ibm-cloud-docs/codeengine/logging.md

 {: note}

 1. Go to an app, job, or function that you created and deployed.
 From the [Projects page on the {{site.data.keyword.codeengineshort}} console](https://cloud.ibm.com/codeengine/projects){: external}, select your project and then select **Applications**, **Jobs**, or **Functions** as appropriate.
 Select the app, job, or function with which you want to work.
-2. Add logging capabilities.
-If you have previously created a {{site.data.keyword.la_short}} instance, click **Logging**, and this action opens the {{site.data.keyword.la_short}} service.
-Orherwise, complete the following steps to configure logging capabilities:
+2. If you previously created a {{site.data.keyword.la_short}} instance, click **Logging**, to open the {{site.data.keyword.la_short}} service.
+3. Add and configure logging capabilities:
     1. From the **Test application**, **Submit job**, or **Test function** options menu, click **Add logging** to create the {{site.data.keyword.la_full_notm}} instance.
 This action opens the {{site.data.keyword.la_short}} service.
     2. From the {{site.data.keyword.la_short}} service, create your logging instance.
 To confirm that your logging instance is created, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
-    3. From your {{site.data.keyword.codeengineshort}} app, job, or funcion page, click **Add logging** from the **Test application**, **Submit job**, or **Test function** options menu.
+    3. From your {{site.data.keyword.codeengineshort}} app, job, or function page, click **Add logging** from the **Test application**, **Submit job**, or **Test function** options menu.
 This time, select a {{site.data.keyword.la_short}} instance to receive platform logs.
 Choose the logging instance that you created in the prior step.
 Click **Select**. {{site.data.keyword.codeengineshort}} requires enabled platform logs to receive {{site.data.keyword.codeengineshort}} logging data.
 When you complete this action, {{site.data.keyword.codeengineshort}} enables platform logging for you.
-3. Now that platform logs are configured, from your {{site.data.keyword.codeengineshort}} app, job, or function page, click **Logging** from the **Test application**, **Submit job**, or **Test function** options menu to open your platform logs window.
+4. Now that platform logs are configured, from your {{site.data.keyword.codeengineshort}} app, job, or function page, click **Logging** from the **Test application**, **Submit job**, or **Test function** options menu to open your platform logs window.
 Be sure to keep this platform logs window open to receive your logging data if you are using the {{site.data.keyword.la_short}} free tier.
 You don't need to keep this window open if you are using a {{site.data.keyword.la_short}} paid tier as log data is preserved for a configurable amount of time, depending on your plan.
 To confirm that platform logs are set for your region, check the [Observability dashboard](https://cloud.ibm.com/observe/logging).
-4. (optional) Refine the [filter for your search](#view-logs-filters), if needed.
+5. (optional) Refine the [filter for your search](#view-logs-filters), if needed.
-5. Verify your configuration by doing one of the following steps:
+6. Verify your configuration by doing one of the following steps:
     * For an application or a function, test it: click **Test application** or **Test function** as apprioriate, and then click **Send request**.
 To open the application or function in a web page, click **Application URL** or **Function URL**.
 You can view platform logs from the test in the platform logs window.
     * For a job, run it: from the **Job runs** area, click **Submit job** to run your job.
 Provide the job run configuration values or you can take the default values.
 Click **Submit job** to run your job.
 You can view platform logs from the job run in the platform logs window.